jenberg11/sparkledragon/JenBergBio.md

 * I cultivate an environment of safety and trust in every engagement, allowing for the deep collaboration of everyone involved.

+* I am a coach and facilitator who brings people together to create extraordinary things by listening to each other and their customers in new ways by focusing on engaging from a place of curiosity, compassion, and discovery.

 Additional stuff to pull from: http://www.jenberg.com/work.html